foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level3/lab11.rst

        make TOOLCHAIN=gnu BD_VER=22 CUR_CORE=arcem7d run

 4. FreeRTOS-based runtime environment can be loaded automatically.
-Wait for WiFi initialization and connection establishment(30 seconds or less) until the “WiFi connected” message is shown in the terminal emulator.
-“Network is ok” will be shown after the certificate files cert.crt, privateKey.pem and rootCA.crt are validated.
-The information in “reported”: {} is the state of the EMSK-based smart home node.
-“Updated Accepted !!” means the connection works between the smart home node and AWS IoT cloud.
+Wait for WiFi initialization and connection establishment(30 seconds or less) until the "WiFi connected" message is shown in the terminal emulator.
+"Network is ok" will be shown after the certificate files cert.crt, privateKey.pem and rootCA.crt are validated.
+The information in "reported": {} is the state of the EMSK-based smart home node.
+"Updated Accepted !!" means the connection works between the smart home node and AWS IoT cloud.

   .. image:: /img/lab11_builds_2.png
         :alt: smarthome system